RommelTJ/ExercisesAndAlgorithms/interview_tips/8-OrganizingYourInterviewTimeline.md

 No problem.
 Most companies are happy to "pause" or slow down your interview process so the offer comes in later.
 This way both parties can get what they want: the company can follow their usual "offers explode after X days" policy, and you can have the offer still open on your pre-planned signing date.

+## How far out should my signing date be?

+It depends.
+At a high level, you should allow as much time as you can afford to.
+Most people underestimate how long their job search is going to take.
+And when you end up in a time crunch at the end, it means less time at the negotiation stage.
+So allowing an extra week for your job search could literally mean earning tens of thousands of dollars more in your final salary.

+If you have a current job or are a full-time student, try to allow more time by starting the process earlier.

+Of course, some of us will be in situations where we really need to start our new job as soon as possible.
+That's fine.
+Do what works for you.

+Keep in mind that you're shooting for having enough time to practice and get through the whole interview process with multiple companies if you can.
+Think through how much time you can devote to each of these steps:

+* Studying (1–8 weeks)
+* Phone screens (1–3 weeks)
+* Onsites (1–3 weeks)
+* Negotiation (1–2 weeks)

+One more consideration: if you have the means, consider leaving yourself some time for a vacation before starting your new job.
+Job hunting is stressful.
+And that window of time between signing a new offer and starting a new job can be a rare window of low stress and low responsibility in your life.

+Many companies are happy to accommodate this by setting your start date a few weeks after your signing date — just ask.
+Many offers include a signing bonus, which could help offset the cost of this extra time without a salary.
+But again, this'll depend on your means — not everyone can afford to take this extra time off.